Spectroscopic Methods in Physical Chemistry

 Peak Identification

-Spectroscopic data is analyzed to identify peaks or features that correspond to specific molecular transitions or interactions.
+Spectroscopic data analysis involves identifying peaks or features in the spectrum that correspond to specific molecular transitions or interactions.
+This often requires comparison with known spectral databases and/or theoretical calculations.

 Quantitative Analysis

-The intensity of spectroscopic peaks can be used for quantitative analysis, determining the concentration of specific molecules or functional groups in a sample.
+The intensity of spectroscopic peaks can be used for quantitative analysis, determining the concentration of specific molecules or functional groups in a sample using Beer-Lambert Law (A = εbc) or other calibration methods.

 Applications